HugoBlox/theme-academic-cv/README.md

 # Academic Kickstart
+## Notes on deploying Alexander Lab Website:

+The code here is used to generate the website: (AlexanderLabWHOI.github.io)

+### Instructions for website modification:
+  - Make changes to the md files in the content folder or the config file
+  - Add, commit, and push changes to https://github.com/AlexanderLabWHOI/academic-kickstart
+  - Run `deploy.sh` to (1) build with hugo, (2) add, commit, and push website changes to `AlexanderLabWHOI.github.io`

+## Notes on Academic Theme:

 **Academic** is a framework to help you create a beautiful website quickly.
 Perfect for personal, student, or academic websites.
 [Check out the latest demo](https://themes.gohugo.io/theme/academic/) of what you'll get in less than 10 minutes or [view the documentation](https://sourcethemes.com/academic/docs/).